mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

+## Motivation of IP flow model

+The chose IP flow model is selected due to several advantages:

+  * Shared functionality with CONNECT-UDP: The UDP flow proxying functionality of CONNECT-UDP will need to establish, store and process the same IP header related fields and state.
+So this can be accomplished by simply removing the UDP specific processing of packets.

+  * CONNECT-IP can establish a new IP flow in 0-RTT: No network releated latencies in establishing new flow.

+  * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.

+Disadvantages of this model are the following:

+  * Client server focused solution: Accepting non-solicited traffic is challenging and require MASQUE server to client signalling.

+Discussion: This IP flow model appears less sutiable if one targets network proxying or running server functionality on the client side.
+However, as has been identified this functionalit will be required if one intend to support CONNECT-UDP.
+Thus, a potential long term solution is to have these as two different modes for how CONNECT-IP operates.
+If this other mode is tunneling the complete IP header over the MASQUE connection, then other properties are achieved.
+It will also put other requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network adderss translation.

 # The CONNECT-IP method {#connect-ip-method}